kanlas-net/MB_WFAS_DynamicSquads/Readme.md

 ### Known issues ###

 If you attach to container nothing happens or you can't interact with wine console.
 So if you need this feature, start a server as (systemd daemon)[https://github.com/kanlas-net/Mount_Blade_Systemd] instead of docker container.

-# Build with Linux #

-Run `build_module.sh`, it will create file *.env* where you should set path to yout python2 binary

-Then build project at any time by running `build_module.sh`

 # Daimyo21 instructions #